 How do you feel that your experiences as a student-athlete at the University at Buffalo prepared you for life after college?

-What does your connection with the BLOCK B Letter Winners Association mean to you?
+What does your connection with UB Athletics, and the BLOCK B Letter Winners Association mean to you?

-As a BLOCK B member, what would you suggest/recommend to other former student-athletes who have yet to join this elite group of supporters?
+As a BLOCK B member, what would you recommend to other former student-athletes who have yet to join this elite group of supporters?